biancasllima/spool-print/commands/README.md

-To execute script you have to run:
+To execute the script you have to run:

 bash bashCommands.sh